wvu-navLab/RobustGNSS/README.md

 # RobustGNSS

 This repository contains a modified version of [GTSAM](https://bitbucket.org/gtborg/gtsam), which has been modified for GNSS data processing.
+A detailed description of the modification made can be found in ["Robust Navigation In GNSS Degraded
-This software has been cleared for public release by the USAF Case # 88ABW-2017-3893
+Environment Using Graph Optimization"](https://www.researchgate.net/profile/Ryan_Watson7/publication/320084321_Robust_Navigation_in_GNSS_Degraded_Environment_Using_Graph_Optimization/links/59cd10ef0f7e9b6e147906ec/Robust-Navigation-in-GNSS-Degraded-Environment-Using-Graph-Optimization.pdf) This software has been cleared for public release by the USAF Case # 88ABW-2017-3893

 ## How to Install